wdporter/i-am-that-vuepress/89-progress-in-spiritual-life/readme.md

 **M:**&ensp;Yes, there is such a thing as transmission of power.

 **Q:**&ensp;When I was with them, I had a strange feeling of becoming invisible.
 The devotees, in their surrender to their *guru*, surrendered me also!
 Whatever I did for them was their *guru*’s doing and I was not considered, except as a mere instrument.
 I was merely a tap to turn left or right.
 There was no personal relationship whatsoëver.
 They tried a little to convert me to their faith; as soon as they felt resistance, they just dropped me from the field of their attention.
 Even between themselves they did not appear very much related; it is their common interest in their *guru* that kept them together.
 I found it rather cold, almost inhuman.
-To consider oneself an instrument in God’s hands is one thing; to be denied all attention and consideration because ‘all is God’ may lead to indifference verging on cruelty.
-After all, all wars are made ‘in the name of God’.
-The entire history of mankind is a succession of ‘holy wars’.
+To consider oneself an instrument in God’s hands is one thing; to be denied all attention and consideration because “all is God” may lead to indifference verging on cruelty.
+After all, all wars are made “in the name of God”.
+The entire history of mankind is a succession of “holy wars”.
 One is never so impersonal as in war!

 **M:**&ensp;To insist, to resist, are contained in the will to *be*.
 Remove the will to *be* and what remains?
 Existence and non-existence relate to